-Proposed retrofit of an existing MCWD pond providing downstream treatment of both the Wolsfeld and Holy Name management units through the addition of a sand filtration bench to improve water quality treatment capacity.
+Proposed retrofit of an existing MCWD stormwater pond providing downstream treatment of both the Wolsfeld and Holy Name management units through the addition of a sand filtration bench to improve water quality treatment capacity.

-Reduce nutrient loading to Long Lake by approximately 150 lbs/yr and reduce TSS loading by approximately 85%.
+Reduce phosphorus loading to Long Lake by an additional 42 lbs/yr while substantially reducing TSS loading.

-Long Lake is impaired for nutrients and requires a 62% (411 lbs) reduction to meet state water quality standards, including 195 lbs/yr from watershed sources.
-Monitoring of the County Road 6 pond in 2021 identified concentrations of phosphorus in the pond to be higher than previously understood, presenting an opportunity to make significant progress towards the watershed load reduction goal.
-With other projects in the subwatershed reliant on land use change, this presents a short term implementation opportunity.
+Long Lake is impaired for nutrients and requires a 50% (750 lbs) reduction to meet state water quality standards, including 250 lbs/yr from watershed sources.
+Monitoring of the County Road 6 pond in 2021 indicates that the pond is underperforming its original design intent, presenting an opportunity for retrofitting to make additional progress towards the watershed load reduction goal.
+With other projects in the subwatershed reliant on land use change, this presents a short term implementation opportunity on land which MCWD presently owns and manages.